John-Otago/PhD-Plus/README.md

 # PhD+ | Resources & Advice for Graduate Students

 By J. W.
-Last update: 24 Jan 2024
+Last update: O1 Oct 2024
-(currently on hold – need time to focus on other projects)
+(project on hold)

 ## Table of Contents